Climate Change in Australia

 However, there are other ways that climate projections can be framed.

-Explore this section to discover more about three such framing approaches - or lenses:
+See the page on ‘lenses’ to discover more about three such framing approaches

-2. Using mean global warming levels (such as are referred to in the 'Paris Agreement' targets), and
+2. Using levels of global warming relative to the pre-industrial climate (such as the 1.5 and 2 °C limits referred to in the 'Paris Agreement'), and